Asana/locheck/README.md

 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://opensource.org/licenses/MIT)
 [![Build](https://github.com/stevelandeyasana/locheck/actions/workflows/tests.yml/badge.svg)](https://github.com/stevelandeyasana/locheck/actions/workflows/tests.yml)

-An Xcode localization file validator.
-Make sure your `.strings` files do not have any errors!
+An Xcode and Android localization file validator.
+Make sure your `.strings`, `.stringsdict`, and `strings.xml` files do not have any errors!

 ## What does it do?